telerik/maui-docs/controls/datagrid/columns/column-types/date-column.md

 # DataGrid DateColumn

 The `DataGridDateColumn` is used to represent `DateTime` objects.
-It uses the DatePicker control to pick a value in EditMode.
+It uses the Telerik Ui for .NET MAUI [DatePicker control](%slug datepicker-overview%) to pick a value in EditMode.

 ## Important Properties